 Known as ‘The Isle of Thanet Society for Mentally Handicapped Children & Adults’, the organisation was started by the Broadstairs 3: Mrs Saunders, Mrs Fryer & Mrs Ansell (a local teacher).

-These were parents of children with learning disabilities who were looking for and thus creating activities for their children to get involved in.
+These were parents of children with learning disabilities who were looking to create activities for their children to get involved in.

 The Margate group affiliated to Royal Mencap incorporated the Broadstairs group becoming the organisation we have today.